MaddulaPavan/MaddulaPavan/README.md

 ## About

 CS undergraduate (B.Tech, Vishnu Institute of Technology, 2022–2026) working on how large language models fail under adversarial pressure, non-standard inputs, and reward optimization — and what that reveals about gaps in current alignment evaluation.
 Research conducted independently, without an institutional lab or advisor.
-Work accepted at **ICLR 2026**, **ACL 2026**, and **AMRIT 2024**, with two further papers under review.
-Across these projects, led 16,800+ model evaluations covering jailbreak robustness, representation-shift attacks, and RLHF fairness.
+Work accepted at **ICLR 2026**, **ACL 2026**, and **AMRIT 2024**.

-Official Grantee, Adaption Research Grant Program 2026 (inaugural cohort).
 Seeking full-time AI Researcher / Research Engineer roles; open to relocation.

 ## Research